All You Need To Know About Excavator Nomenclature

 6. JCB

 Joseph Cyril Bamford Excavators Ltd manufactures construction, demolition, and waste handling equipment.
-The headquarter is in Rocester, Staffordshire.
+The headquarters is in Rocester, Staffordshire.
 The US branch is reputed for manufacturing telehandlers and backhoes.
 JCB compact excavators are used for a variety of applications.

 7. Liebherr Group